 Hot Springs!

-Not every hot spring is as dramatic or as colorful as those in Yellowstone National Park.
-Many hot springs are rather unassuming pools that seep from hillsides like the one at the right used for soaking by customers of a hot springs resort.
+Many hot springs are rather unassuming pools that seep from hillsides like the one at the right used for soaking

-These hot springs are part of a group that emerge from the Mississippian Leadville Limestone in southern Colorado.
-Water rises along a thrust fault that bounds the western Sangre de Cristo mountains and diverts laterally and upwards through the limestone to emerge as hillside springs.
+in southern Colorado.
+Water rises along a thrust fault that bounds the western Sangre de Cristo mountains and diverts

 The San Luis valley, a down-dropped fault bounded block is to the west and the San Juan mountains are in the distance.